texhex/SQLSimplePS/README.md

 dbo.TestTable.NumericValue = Hash table "NumericVal"
 ```

-To define these mappings, the method ``AddMapping()`` is used which creates a SQLSimpleColumn internally:
+To define these mappings, the method ``AddMapping()`` is used that creates a SQLSimpleColumn instance internally:

 ```powershell
 $insertCommand.AddMapping("Name", "NameProp", [Data.SqlDbType]::NVarChar)